 А cad emic Achievements Evaluation Criteria E valuation Items Excellent Very Good Good Knowledge and General culture and breadth of vision Being able to see broadened and complicated society and natural environment multilaterally from cross-disciplinary point of views such as nature, culture and society.
-Being able to see broadened and complicated society and natural environment multilaterally from cross-disciplinary point of views such as nature, culture and society.
-To be able to consider a society and its natural environment from cross-disciplinary perspectives such as nature, the humanities, and community.
-Abilities and Skills (1) Ability to structuralize problems Based on knowledge of mathematics or physics, to be able to structuralize technical problems by organizing the knowledge logically.
+Being able to see broadened and complicated society and natural environment multilaterally from cross-disciplinary point of views such as nature, culture and society. natural environment from cross-disciplinary Abilities and Skills (1) Ability to structuralize problems Based on knowledge of mathematics or physics, to be able to structuralize technical problems by organizing the knowledge logically.
 To be able to organize problems logically and explain them based on knowledge of mathematics or physics.
 To be able to understand the relations between mathematical or physical equations and the problem.
 Abilit Sk (2) Ability to analyze problems By collecting necessary information, to be able to abstract and simulate technical problems and to be able to analyze them.
 By collecting necessary information, to be able to abstract and simulate technical problems and to be able to analyze them.
-By collecting necessary information, to be able to analyze technical problems. () Ability to discover problems To be able to understand the relationship among nature, human beings and technology in international society •regional society and to be able to find issues in them.
+By collecting necessary information, to be able to analyze technical problems.
+(1) Ability to discover problems To be able to understand the relationship among nature, human beings and technology in international society •regional society and to be able to find issues in them.
 Being able to understand the relationship among nature, human beings and technology in international society and regions.
-To be able to understand the relationships among nature, humans, and technology in regional society ilities (2) Ability for evaluation To be able to propose more than one solutions and predict the results of them and to be able to evaluate the solutions.
+To be able to understand the relationships among nature, humans, and technology in regional society Abilities (2) Ability for evaluation To be able to propose more than one solutions and predict the results of them and to be able to evaluate the solutions.
 Being able to set a standard her/him self for evaluation and predict the result of proposed solutions Being able to understand the criteria for evaluation on solutions.
-Overall Abilities (3) Abbility of communication To be able to present the contents, reasonableness, effect, and feasibility of a proposed solution.
+Overall Ab (3) Abbility of communication To be able to present the contents, reasonableness, effect, and feasibility of a proposed solution.
 To be able to present the contents and reasonableness of proposed solutions.
 To other people.
 To be able to present the contents of proposed solutions.
-Ove (4) Ability to achieve and ability to solve the problem To be able to handle the problem-solving process with the best use of available knowledge, understanding, ability and skills under the collaboration with others.
+Ove (4) To be able to handle the problem-solving process with the best use of available knowledge, understanding, ability and skills under the collaboration with others.
 To be able to improve ability to solve problems and ability to achieve, voluntarily and continuously.
 To be able to handle the problem-solving process with the best use of available knowledge, understanding, ability and skills under the collaboration with others.
 With the best use of available knowledge, understanding, abilities and skills to be able to handle the problem-solving process.